B2B Payments

 3. The consumerization of the checkout: BNPL

-The growing number of brands and service providers choosing to function as financers is also fueling the embedded finance trend.
+The growing number of brands and service providers choosing to function as financiers is also fueling the embedded finance trend.
 “This became clear when about five years ago, Affirm launched with Visa to expand their BNPL offering,” says Austin.
 This introduced what would become part of a wider move from brands to offer more value at the time of checkout.

 Austin explains that over time, “fewer businesses have depended on sales and discounts.
 Their intention is that if you offer financing, you don't need to discount the product itself in order to get someone to buy it.”
 In B2B industries, negotiation centers around payment terms: at what interest rate and on what payment schedule.